Jennifer Aniston

 Jennifer Joanna Aniston (born February 11, 1969) is an American actress.
-She rose to international fame for her role as Rachel Green on the television sitcom Friends from 1994 to 2004, which earned her Primetime Emmy, Golden Globe, and Screen Actors Guild Awards.
+Her accolades include a Primetime Emmy Award, a Golden Globe Award, and two Screen Actors Guild Awards.
 Aniston has consistently ranked among the world's highest-paid actresses, as of 2023.

-The daughter of actors John Aniston and Nancy Dow, she began working as an actress at an early age with an uncredited role in the 1988 film Mac and Me.
+The daughter of actors John Aniston and Nancy Dow, Aniston began acting professionally at an early age with an uncredited role in the 1988 film Mac and Me.
 Her first major film role came in the 1993 horror comedy Leprechaun.
-She has since starred in a string of successful comedy films such as Office Space (1999), Bruce Almighty (2003), The Break-Up (2006), Marley & Me (2008), Just Go with It (2011), Horrible Bosses (2011), We're the Millers (2013), Dumplin' (2018), and Murder Mystery (2019).
-Aniston also starred in the acclaimed independent films The Good Girl (2002), Friends with Money (2006), and Cake (2014).
-She returned to television in 2019, producing and starring in the Apple TV+ drama series The Morning Show, for which she received a Screen Actors Guild Award.
+She rose to international fame for playing Rachel Green on the television sitcom Friends from 1994 to 2004, for which she received the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

-Aniston has been included in numerous magazines' lists of the world's most beautiful women.
-Her net worth is estimated as US$300 million, and her box office gross is over $1.6 billion worldwide.
-She is the recipient of a star on the Hollywood Walk of Fame and is the co-founder of the production company Echo Films, established in 2008.
+Aniston starred in the successful comedy films Office Space (1999), Bruce Almighty (2003), The Break-Up (2006), Marley & Me (2008), Just Go with It (2011), Horrible Bosses (2011), We're the Millers (2013), Dumplin' (2018), and Murder Mystery (2019), which cumulatively grossed over $1.6 billion at the worldwide box office.
+She also starred in the independent films The Good Girl (2002), Friends with Money (2006), and Cake (2014).
+In 2019, she returned to television, producing and starring in the Apple TV+ drama series The Morning Show, for which she received a Screen Actors Guild Award.
+Aniston is the co-founder of the production company Echo Films.
+She has a star on the Hollywood Walk of Fame, and has been included in many magazine lists of the world's most beautiful women.

 Early life

 Aniston was born on February 11, 1969, in the Sherman Oaks neighborhood of Los Angeles to Greek-born actor John Aniston and actress Nancy Dow.
-One of her maternal great-grandfathers, Louis Grieco, was from Italy.
-Her mother's other ancestry includes English, Irish, Scottish, and a small amount of Greek.
+Her mother's ancestry includes English, Irish, Italian, Greek, and Scottish.
 Her father's ancestry is from the Greek island of Crete.
-Aniston has two half-brothers: John Melick, her older maternal half-brother; and Alex Aniston, her younger paternal half-brother.
+Aniston has two half-brothers.
 Her godfather was actor Telly Savalas, one of her father's best friends.

-Her family moved to New York City when she was a child.
+Aniston's family moved to New York City when she was a child.
 Despite her father's television career, she was discouraged from watching television, though she found ways around the prohibition.
 When she was six, she began attending a Waldorf school.
 Her parents divorced when she was nine.

 Having discovered acting at age 11 at the Waldorf school, Aniston enrolled in Manhattan's Fiorello H. LaGuardia High School of Music & Art and Performing Arts, where she joined the school's drama society, and where Anthony Abeson was her drama teacher.
 She performed in The Sign in Sidney Brustein's Window by Lorraine Hansberry and Three Sisters by Anton Chekhov.